 There’s a kettle, cooker, microwave, dishwasher, washing machine and a tumble drier.
 We cook there ourselves so you’ll find most utensils you are likely to need including teapots and cafetieres.
 Let us know if there’s anything missing that you would find useful.

 We do provide knives and a knife sharpener, but some guests prefer to bring their own cooking knives.

-We provide washing up liquid, a few dishwasher tabs and some laundry powder to get you started, but you may need to purchase more for a longer stay.
+We provide washing up liquid, and some dishwasher and laundry powder to get you started, but you may need to purchase more for a longer stay.

 What linens are provided?

 We provide two towels for each guest and bed linens and duvets for each bed.
 If you stay more than a week, a second set of linens will be made available.
 There are spare pillows and bed-covers in the cottage.

 What do I have to clear up when I go?